SAIS-S2S-Technology/Roadmap/Roadmap.md

 To know how we work, it helps to know how we think about the impact of technology on global policy.
 The list below captures our beliefs -- both those about strategy on a broader scale and those about the changing nature of policy work.

 ### New Global Threat Streams
 AI technologies bring about new security challenges.
-These challenges are both technical -- issues pertaining to AI safety such as AI alignment or adversarial examples -- and strategic -- issues pertaining to the diffusion of AI military technology or the developement of AI enabled kinetic systems more broadly.
+These challenges are both technical -- issues pertaining to AI safety such as AI alignment or adversarial examples -- and strategic -- issues pertaining to the diffusion of AI military technology or the developement of AI enabled kinetic systems in a broader sense.
 Additional risk factors exist.
-Examples include economic shifts following wide-spread adoption of AI technologies or the deployment of AI for scaled disinformation campaigns.
+These include economic shifts following wide-spread adoption of AI technologies or the deployment of AI for scaled disinformation campaigns.

 We believe that successfully navigating this evolving thread landscape requires an open debate between a range of stakeholders.
 Solution development should equally leverage the strengths of the policy and engeneering communities.